 3.26 For the purposes of clause 3.24, copies of agendas and business papers must be published on the Council's website and made available to the public at a time that is as close as possible to the time they are available to Councillors.

 3.27 A copy of an agenda, or of an associated business paper made available under clause 3.24, may in addition be given or made available in electronic form.
-Note: Clause 3.27 reflects section 9(5) of the Act.

 Agenda and business papers for extraordinary meetings